-Wandering Component Tips to gather the correct information Ask follow-up questions to help determine if the customer's behavior is rational. definition of wandering For example, the customer opens the door leading to a busy street because he wants to walk to the bug stop and piels up his kids after a shart at 0.00 bus stop and pick up his kids after school at 3:00 pm. piii.
+Wandering Component Tips to gather the correct information Ask follow-up questions to help determine if the customer's behavior is rational. definition of wandering For example, the customer opens the door leading to a busy street because he wants to walk to the bus stop and pick up his kids after school at 3:00 pm.
 Ask, "Are his children currently attending school?"
-Are there safety Ask questions such as: concerns or risks involved What safety concerns, if any, are there for the iiivoived customer or other people when this happens?
+Are there safety concerns or risks Ask questions such as: involved What safety concerns, if any, are there for the customer or other people when this happens?
 How does the customer put himself at risk by doing this?
 What are the risks involved?
 Has he gotten hurt before due to this behavior?
 How does this risk his safety or the safety of others?
 Has there been police involvement due to this behavior?
-Is the customer Ask questions such as: going beyond the physical borders of Does the customer ever succeed in leaving the their environment house?
+Is the customer going beyond the Ask questions such as: physical borders of their environment Does the customer ever succeed in leaving the house?
 What does he do to leave?
 Where does he wander to?
 How far has he gotten when he attempts to leave the house?
 Does the customer have orientation or memory problems Review the orientation questions in the Functional Scores battery for information about the customer's level of orientation and the caregiver's judgment.
 Review medical records.
-Determine the intensity The information received about all Ask questions such as: of the intervention wandering interventions should What do you do in response to this behavior? be documented thoroughly in the How often do you respond that way?
+Determine the intensity The information received about all Ask questions such as: of the wandering interventions should What do you do in response to this behavior? be documented thoroughly in the How often do you respond that way?

-comment section • How well does this response work? • What happens if you do not respond this way? • sto What happens if the action you took does not op the behavior?
-Determine the Determine the frequency of the As k questions such as: behavior for the past • How often does the behavior occur? - • Do you know when the customer will wander? • What tells you that it will happen?
-Determine if there is a If the customer has wandered in the past As k questions such as: history of wandering but not in the last 90 days, what changed? • Does the customer have a history of wandering? • How often did it occur? • What happened to make it stop?
+comment section • How well does this response work? • What happens if you do not respond this way? • sto What happens if the action you took does not p the behavior?
+Determine the Determine the frequency of the As k questions such as: behavior for the past • How often does the behavior occur? • Do you know when the customer will wander? • What tells you that it will happen?
+Determine if there is a If the customer has wandered in the past Asl k questions such as: history of wandering but not in the last 90 days, what changed? • Does the customer have a history of wandering? • How often did it occur? • What happened to make it stop?
 NOTE Make sure that the prior behavior fits the definition of wandering.